drivechain-project/drivechain.info/_posts/2018-09-24-first-release.md

 ## 1. Announcement

-I am happy to announce the first Drivechain release!!
+I am happy to announce **the first Drivechain release!!**

-The release is two version of Btwo parts:
+The release is in two parts:

 1. Bitcoin Core 16.99, [modified to support drivechain technology](https://github.com/drivechain-project/diff).
 2. Bitcoin Core 16.99, modified to be a vanilla, minimalist, 'blank' sidechain.
 It is a sidechain whose capabilities are the same as Bitcoin Core's.